peterhry/peterhrynkow.com/_drafts/2019-07-13-why-frameworks.md

 ## Frameworks and libraries provide battle-tested solutions to common problems

 Server-side rendering, templating, routing — these aren’t easy problems to solve but they aren’t new either.
 Smart people have spent thousands of hours working on these problems.
-The frameworks and libraries they developed as a result, have been tested for things like security, cross-browser support, and accessibility.
+The frameworks and libraries they developed, as a result, have been tested for things like security, cross-browser support, and performance.
 And guess what?
 They’re free!
 So why not take advantage of that?
 By using a framework or library, your team can focus on delivering valuable features instead of wasting time reinventing the wheel.

 ## Frameworks guide best-practices for security

 Many frameworks provide a layer of protection against cross-site scripting (XSS).
 For instance, React uses automatic escaping to prevent developers from rendering untrusted HTML in the DOM.
-It's not bulletproof but it means a developer with no knowledge of XSS is less likely to shoot themselves in the foot.
+It's not bulletproof but it means that a developer with no knowledge of XSS is less likely to shoot themselves in the foot.

-With Vanilla JS, this layer of protection doesn't exist.
+With Vanilla JavaScript, this layer of protection doesn't exist.
 All it takes is an inexperienced developer to set `innerHTML` with some contaminated markup and 💥 you just got pwned.

 ## Frameworks guide best-practices for accessibility

 In addition to written guidelines, most frameworks provide plugins or tooling to improve accessibility.
 For example, Create React App comes with an eslint config that checks your code for common accessibility issues.
 While this doesn't guarantee AAA accessibility conformance, it at least points developers in the right direction.

 Some argue that accessibility is an afterthought in most frameworks.
-Even if that’s true, an afterthought is better than no thought at all.
+Even if that’s true, an afterthought is still better than no thought at all.
 A project built with Vanilla JavaScript provides no guidelines or tooling for accessibility.
 That might be fine if you’re an a11y expert but what about the rest of your team?

 [React a11y Guidelines](https://reactjs.org/docs/accessibility.html)
 [Ember a11y Guidelines](https://guides.emberjs.com/release/reference/accessibility-guide/)